Responsive Repairs policy

 • Where damage is caused by customers (or their family or visitors) to their home we will expect the customer to rectify it.
 If the customer does not do so, or does not do so to the required standard, we may carry out the repair and recover the cost of doing so from the customer.

-Mould and Condensation: We ask our customers, where they can, to adequately heat rooms.
-The World Health Organisation recommends 18°c; customers should also ensure that the ventilation units provided are switched on to eradicate the possibility of condensation and mould occurring.
-Customers who are concerned about the cost of energy bills can contact Riverside’s Affordable Warmth Team for advice.
-We advise that our customers clear mould spots as soon as they appear using an anti-fungal cleaning product.
-If customers have attempted to clean the area and it continues to come back, it should be reported to us so we can arrange for it to be inspected and assess the underlying cause.
+• Mould and Condensation: We ask our customers, where they can, to adequately heat rooms – the World Health Organisation recommends a room temperature of at least 18°C. Customers should also ensure that the ventilation units provided are switched on to eradicate the possibility of condensation and mould occurring.
+Customers who are concerned about the cost of energy bills can contact Riverside’s Affordable Warmth Team for advice and support.
+If possible, we advise that our customers clear mould spots as soon as they appear using an anti-fungal cleaning product.
+If customers have attempted to clean the area and it continues to come back, it should be reported to us so we can arrange for it to be inspected and assess the underlying root cause.
 This only relates to social and affordable rent properties.
 Leasehold customers should refer to their individual lease.
 Please also refer to Riverside’s Damp and Mould Policy for further guidance.

-Decoration: Customers are responsible for decorating and maintaining decorative order within their homes.
-However, where we have completed a repair and that repair has resulted in damage to existing décor, or an obvious and significant contrast between the repaired area and existing décor, we will make good that area and decorate it.
+• Decoration: Customers are responsible for decorating and maintaining decorative order within their homes.
+However, where we have completed a repair and that repair has resulted in damage to existing decoration, or an obvious and significant contrast between the repaired area and existing decoration, we will make good that area and decorate it or provide decoration vouchers for the customer.
 The nature and extent of the decoration will be solely at our discretion.
 This only relates to social and affordable rent properties.
 We have no such equivalent responsibilities in respect of leasehold homes.

 We recognise that some of our customers may need help when it comes to meeting their repair responsibilities.
 We may, entirely at our discretion, provide a service in addition to the statutory and contractual responsibilities, to assist our customers who may need support to meet the conditions of their tenancy.
 We will make this assessment based on the individual customer’s needs at the point of the repair request, including whether there is anyone else who might reasonably assist them, and whether there are any immediate risks to their health or safety.
 This may include an extension to the scope of repairs which we carry out.